 Pacific University College of Optometry offers students two graduate programs for advanced study and research of the visual system: PhD in Vision Science Program and MS in Vision Science Program.

 The mission of the Vision Science Graduate Program is to provide opportunities for graduate students to: (1) advance knowledge in vision science, (2) develop research expertise in advanced experimental approaches and state-of-the-art research skills, (3) gain empirical experience in knowledge dissemination through scientific writing and research presentations, and (4) prepare for careers in academic institutions, governmental research/regulation sectors, or private corporations.

 Through intense coursework and empirical research work, the students are expected to:

-- With satisfactory performance in coursework, demonstrate advanced knowledge in the general field of vision science and in the individual’s specialized topical area(s).
+- With satisfactory performance in coursework, demonstrate advanced knowledge in the general field of vision science and individual’s specialized topical area(s).

 - Write a research proposal for IRB review.